RedNote-Vibe: A Dataset for Capturing Temporal Dynamics of AI-Generated Text in Lifestyle Social Media: Analysis

 \subsection{Author-Level AI Usage and Engagement}

-In addition to content-level analysis, we conduct an author-centric study to understand how different AI usage behaviors correlate with engagement.
-We select authors with a minimum of four posts to ensure sufficient data for usage calculation, resulting in a total of 829 authors.
-Based on the proportion of AI-generated content they produced, we categorize these authors into three tiers, which consist of 68.7\% Traditional Authors, who compose manually without AI; 27.7\% AI-reliant Authors, who fully rely on AI for posting; and a small but distinct group of 3.5\% of AI-augmented Authors, who combine human- and AI-generated content to create posts.
+In addition to content-level analysis, we conduct an author-centric study to understand how different AI usage strategies correlate with user interaction behavior.
+We select authors with at least four posts in our dataset to estimate their AI usage, resulting in 829 authors.
+We compute each author's AI ratio by their posts classified as AIGT by PLAD.
+Based on this, we categorize authors into three groups: (1) \textit{Traditional Authors} (AI ratio = 0\%), who compose entirely without AI assistance (570 authors, 68.7\%); (2) \textit{AI-reliant Authors} (AI ratio = 100\%), who fully rely on AI for all their posts (230 authors, 27.7\%); and (3) \textit{AI-augmented Authors} (0\% $<$ AI ratio $<$ 100\%), who strategically combine human and AI-generated content (29 authors, 3.5\%).
+For each author group, we present their engagement metrics in Figure~\ref{fig:analysis-3}.

-As the results illustrated in Figure~\ref{fig:analysis-2}, the Traditional Author and AI-reliant Author groups have similar trends to the analysis in the previous section.
-However, the AI-augmented Authors group consistently achieves higher engagement across all three metrics.
-This finding suggests that a balanced, strategic integration of AI tools outperforms approaches that rely exclusively on either human or AI-driven creation. \textbf{The most successful authors are leveraging AI while applying human creativity to create more engaging and popular content.}
+The results of Traditional Author and AI-reliant Author groups are consistent with the findings in the previous section.
+However, the AI-augmented Authors group achieves relatively higher engagement.
+We hypothesize that these authors leverage AI for efficiency while applying human judgment to refine the content quality.
+This might suggest that \textbf{a small group of users who strategically utilize AI tools can achieve higher engagement outcomes}, outperforming both those who avoid AI entirely and those who rely on it exclusively.